 For a long time now, the United States District Court for the Eastern District of Oklahoma has been quietly considered a backwater by many city lawyers because of its strange policy toward electronic devices in the courthouse.
 In an age where lawyers may carry their entire practice around with them on a laptop and a Blackberry, the Muskogee Federal Court does not allow any of these devices in their courthouse.
 I once tried to explain to the flawlessly courteous but equally firm security personnel there that I could not check my schedule without my PDA and that I kept most of my working documents on my laptop.
 It was obvious that I was speaking a foreign language to them.

-the federal court houses in the Western District of Oklahoma in Oklahoma City, including bankruptcy courts, adopted the same policy.
+This week, this backwater issue took on new urgency when all of the federal court houses in the Western District of Oklahoma in Oklahoma City, including bankruptcy courts, adopted the same policy.
 There was a hue and cry from a large segment of the Oklahoma bar and the policy was rescinded within hours of its issuance.
 (See the memo at the end of this post.)

 But, this whole flap highlights just how much damage a few lunatics with box cutters could do to the American constitution.
 I can only imagine what Thomas Jefferson would have to say after passing through a courthouse security checkpoint where his pen knife was seized, his brief case and papers x-rayed and his body itself scanned by an electronic device.
 I think he would say that I can see no probable cause to publicly humiliate anyone who wants to enter a public building simply because a handful of foreign fanatics committed a terrible act.